-THE ROBERT G. "BRICK" MASON HEALTH SCIENCES BUILDING, constructed in 2007, is a 26,000 square-foot facility that houses the Respiratory Care, the Practical Nursing, the Associate Degree in Nursing, Polysomnography Certificate and Associate Degree Programs, Paramedic Certificate and Associate Degree Programs and other short-term health care training programs.
+The ROBERT G. "BRICK" MASON HEALTH SCIENCES BUILDING, constructed in 2007, is a 26,000 square-foot facility that houses the Respiratory Care, Practical Nursing, Associate Degree Nursing, Polysomnography, Paramedic, and other short-term health care training programs.
 This building is located off-campus at 901 Ohio St. Clarksdale, MS 38614.

 The MARTIN CENTER FOR LIFELONG LEARNING was originally constructed in 1928.
 After the college was established in 1949, it was used as the college dining hall.
-An addition was made in 1969, and it was renovated in 1975 to serve as the central location for the Division of Continuing Education.
+An addition was made in 1969, and it was renovated in 1975 to serve as the central location for the Division of Continuing

+Education.
 In 1987, it was named in honor of Dr. McKinley C. Martin, former president/superintendent of Coahoma Community College and Agricultural High School.
 It houses the offices of Project Upward Bound and Educational Talent Search.

-B. F. MCLAURIN VOCATIONAL-TECHNICAL CENTER, constructed in 1969, is named in honor of the school's first president, B. F. McLaurin.
-This building houses facilities for Hotel Restaurant Management Technology, Industrial Maintenance Technology, Residential Carpentry, Welding Technology, Culinary Arts Technology and Automotive Technology and various offices of the Counselors and Work-Based Learning Coordinator.
+The B. F. MCLAURI VOCATIONAL-TECHNICAL CENTER, constructed in 1969, is named in honor of the school's first president, B. F. McLaurin.
+This building houses facilities for Hotel Restaurant Management Technology, Industrial Maintenance Technology, Residential Carpentry, Welding Technology, Culinary Arts Technology, Automotive Technology, and various offices of the Counselors and Work-Based Learning Coordinator.

-SEZZIE MCLAURIN RESIDENCE HALL, constructed during the 1983-84 school year, was named in honor of the deceased wife of the first president.
+The SEZZIE MCLAURIN RESIDENCE HALL, constructed during the 1983-84 school year, was named in honor of the deceased wife of the first president.
 This two-story building provides housing for 52 female students.
 It also includes lounges, lobbies, and kitchenettes.

-JAMES E. MILLER STADIUM, constructed in 1979, is named in honor of the second president, James E. Miller.
+The JAMES E. MILLER STADIUM, constructed in 1979, is named in honor of the second president, James E. Miller.
 This stadium, which is home field of the Coahoma Community College Tigers, has a seating capacity of 2,500.
 The James E. Miller Stadium was completely renovated during the 1997-98 academic school year with the addition of a new 1,678 square feet entrance building that provides space for ticket sales, concession, and restroom facilities.
+The field and the stadium have recently undergone renovations to include a brand new turf field, video scoreboard, and new press box with a Presidential Suite.
+A new gatehouse was also added that houses ticket sales, restrooms, concessions and football coaching offices.